atinfo/awesome-test-automation/automation-and-testing-as-service.md

 * [BackTrac](http://backtrac.io/) Help organizations to keep an eye on their websites to identify broken pages fast and effortless.
 Automatically create a screenshots of pages and be notified about visual changes happened.
 * [AppliTools](https://applitools.com/) Automating visual software testing
 * [CrossBrowserTesting](https://crossbrowsertesting.com/) Another one cloud platform for automated testing of web applications.
 Provides a wide range of browsers, systems and more.
+* [TestAnywhere](https://testanywhere.co/) - Test Anywhere is a cloud service that helps test your website or web application continuously and catch bugs in the early stages

 ## Mobile test automation
 * [Hive CI](http://bbc.github.io/hive-ci/) is a CI system built around devices.
 Connect your physical devices to a hive and run your tests on the same platforms as your users